emredjan/emredjan.github.io/_posts/2017-07-19-plotting-distributions.md

 ![png]({{ site.baseurl }}/code/plot_normal_files/plot_normal_6_0.png)

-Which is fine and dandy, but it gets quite cumbersome to write those formulas from scratch using `numpy` and `scipy` functions from scratch for every distribution we want.
+Which is fine and dandy, but it gets quite cumbersome to write those formulas from scratch using `numpy` and `scipy` functions for every distribution we want.
 Some are even really hard to implement, take for example the cumulative distribution function (cdf) for the standard normal distribution:

 $
 \Phi(x)=\frac{1}{\sqrt{2\pi}}\int_{-\infty }^{x}e^{-t^{2}/2}\,{\rm {d}}t